LetsStartLooping/MQTT/MQTT in Python.md

 # MQTT in Python

-### Install MQTT client for Python with one of the following options
+### Install MQTT client library

+To work with MQTT in Python we can use one of the following options based on the current `pip` version your system is using

 ```shell
 pip install paho-mqtt